unikraft/loupe/src/static-source-analyser/README.md

 ### Coverage information (EXPERIMENTAL)

 The tool is also able to detect which system call is really called when testing an application (via benchmark or testsuite).
-In order to use this feature, you need to install [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html)and compile your application with the `-fprofile-arcs -ftest-coverage` or `--coverage` flags (only for gcc).
+In order to use this feature, you need to install [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) and compile your application with the `-fprofile-arcs -ftest-coverage` or `--coverage` flags (only for gcc).
 As previously, you can also override the `CFLAGS` variable.

 When the compilation is complete, you need to generate a lcov report: